flutter/website/src/cookbook/images/network-image.md

     'https://docs.flutter.dev/assets/images/dash/dash-fainting.gif');
 ```

-## Placeholders and caching
+## Image fade in with placeholders

 The default `Image.network` constructor doesn't handle more advanced
-functionality, such as fading images in after loading, or caching images
+functionality, such as fading images in after loading.
+To accomplish this task, see
-to the device after they're downloaded.
-To accomplish these tasks, see
-the following recipes:
+the following recipe:

 * [Fade in images with a placeholder][]
-* [Work with cached images][]

 ## Interactive example